wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

 = TODO - 3.1.6 =
+- Added a new feature to show the admin toolbar to admin users only.
 - Added CSS for membership buy buttons to force their width and height to be auto.

 = 3.1.5 =
 - Added a new shortcode [swpm_show_expiry_date] to show the logged-in member's expiry details.